 Legalization would reduce crime

 Legalizing drug use would allow us to correctly treat it as a health issue

 Prohibition of drug use is ineffective and unjust

 Drug use prohibition has a disparate impact on minorities

 We need controls to protect against use by adolescents

 All we need is more treatment and prevention

-De-stigmatizing drug use will encourage more of it, especially among adolescents
+Drug use is immoral and de-stigmatizing it will encourage more of it, especially among the young.

 The need of drug users for more and better information